-The University of Wisconsin-Eau Claire Sport Operations include the McPhee/Olson Complex, Simpson fields, Bollinger fields, Hilltop tennis and basketball courts, Towers field, and six volleyball courts around campus.
+The University of Wisconsin-Eau Claire Sport Operations include the McPhee/Olson Complex, Simpson fields, Bollinger fields, Towers field, six volleyball courts, a 9-hole disc golf course, and a 9-element outdoor Vita Course.
 These facilities host a myriad of activities from Recreation programming and drop-in play, Athletic practices and competitions, and classes.

 Assumption of Risk

 The UW-Eau Claire Recreation and Sport Operations Department offers a variety of programs for individual and group activities.
 Programs involve strenuous physical activity and rigorous exertion, including, but not limited to, intramural sports, personal training, aerobic dance and exercise, weight training, stationary bicycling and the use of various aerobic-conditioning machinery found at the Crest Fitness Center, McPhee/Olson, Bollinger Fields, etc. The University Recreation and Sport Operations Department also offers a variety of classes for physical activity and instruction.
 In addition, staff is available at each location to assist people on an individual basis and to answer questions.

 Participants must understand that these activities are potentially hazardous and that fitness and athletic activities involve a risk of injury and even death.
 Risks include, but are not limited to, heart attacks, muscle strains, pulls or tears, broken bones, shin splints, heat prostration, knee/lower back/foot injuries, and drowning.
 Participants must be in sufficient physical condition to accept a rigorous level of physical activity.
 Anyone with questions in this area is advised to contact their personal physician.